Bekkelien/tinytorrent/README.md

 - [ ] Implement HTTP tracking/protocol
 - [ ] Should we verify unknown trackers response ATM and download for it, try to download from known clients in testing period
 - [ ] Handle pice length for a torrent file
-- [ ] Implement IPv6 for UDP http://www.bittorrent.org/beps/bep_0015.html
+- [ ] Implement IPv6 for UDP http://www.bittorrent.org/beps/bep_0015.html and HTTP/HTTPS(or does this only return IPv4 stuff?)?
 - [ ] Search for more client id's to make sure as many as possible are known
 - [ ] Rename sending messages name currently: message
 - [ ] Socket tracking is now a mess